HTTP cookies explained and security policy

 directive.
 The HTML code is sanitized with DOMPurify before being interpreted.

 It’s recommended to avoid storing any sensitive information in local storage where authentication would be assumed.
-You can trivially read all data stored in local storage with Object.entries(localStorage)
+You can trivially read data stored in local storage with Object.entries(localStorage)

 .
 This means if your website is vulnerable to XSS attacks, where a third party can run arbitrary scripts, your users’ tokens can be easily stolen.
 Cookies, on the other hand, can’t be read by client-side JS if you add the HttpOnly